Applying primer is a necessary part of any home painting project.

 If your kitchen cabinets are made from plywood or particleboard that’s been finished with a clear sealer or varnish, you’ll probably want to remove the existing finish with a chemical stripper before priming.

-I would say oil-based primers are your safest bet when painting bare wood and difficult wood cabinets.
+Oil-based primers are your safest bet when painting bare wood and rugged wood cabinets.

 Alkyd hybrid primers are great for the rest and have Low-VOC.

 Read more about Best Oil Based Primers For Wood And More

 Do I Need to Use Two Coats of Primer?

 If you’re working with raw, unfinished wood, you likely need at least two coats of primer.
 Unfinished wood is highly absorbent and requires a thick coating before it can be conducive to paint or stain.

 Some manufacturers recommend only one coat, but if the finish of your cabinets is worn or imperfect, you’ll need two coats anyway.

 Even when you have finished cabinets, it’s easy for them to splinter and get damaged over time.